SireneNova/Portfolio/HTML-CSS/ShopifyThemeEdits/ReadMe.md

 ###Shopify Theme Edits
 My Shopify store uses the [Venture](https://themes.shopify.com/themes/venture/styles/outdoors) theme.
 I wanted to make some changes to the store that I couldn't do through the built-in user interface, so I learned how to access the theme code, learned how the liquid templating engine worked, and made some manual edits.
+Results are shown at the bottom.
 ___
 ####Objective
 Make the following edits to my Shopify store by editing the code directly:

 1. Center the website title/logo in the header.
-2. Move down the collection images on the front page so that they don't overlap with the front image ("hero image").
+2. Move down the collection links on the front page so that they don't overlap with the front image ("hero image").
 3. Add an image to the contact page.
 4. Shrink the empty space around the top and bottom of the title/logo.